 - 1. Modern Control Engineering, Katsuhiko Ogatta, Pearson Education 2004 - 2.
 Control Systems Engineering, I.J.
 Nagrath and M. Gopal, New Age Publishers 2017 - 3.
 Modern Control Systems, Richard.
 C. Dorf and Robert.H.
-Bishop Addison Wesley 1999 to 50.
+Bishop Addison Wesley 1999

+SEE Question paper is to be set for 100 marks and the marks scored will be proportionately reduced to 50.
 There will be two full questions (with a maximum of four sub questions) from each module carrying 20 marks each.
 Students are required to answer any five full questions choosing at least one full question from each module.